Being numerate and computer literate, mechanical engineering graduates are also suited to careers in finance and

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your search to the jobs listed here.

-Employers value pre-entry work experience that relates to the career you'd like to pursue.
+Employers value pre-entry work experience and especially that relating to the career you'd like to pursue.
 Some degree courses offer a year in industry, which is valuable as this will help you develop your skills and commercial awareness.

-If you'd like to get into engineering and your course does not offer a placement, try to secure one yourself during the summer holidays.
+If you'd like to get into engineering and your course doesn't offer a placement, try to secure one yourself during the summer holidays.
 Getting in touch directly with large engineering employers will show you take your work seriously.
 The work is often hands-on and provides a good insight into the engineering environment.
 It can also be a good idea to shadow different engineers to help you decide which area you'd like to work in.

 Search for placements and find out more about work experience and internships.

 Mechanical engineering deals with the design, development, installation, operation and maintenance of anything that has moving parts.
-Because of this, you will find relevant opportunities in a range of sectors, including:
+Because of this, you'll find relevant opportunities in a range of sectors, including: